vonMitzscha/scan-remove-black-edges/README.md

 For simple cropping of scans with dark edges, please refer to [remove_black_borders](https://github.com/loglux/remove_black_borders/) by [loglux](https://github.com/loglux).

 ### Limits of the script
 Darker image content, such as brown leather bindings, is currently deleted as it is identified as a dark area.
 It is planned to adapt the code so that dark areas are always defined in relation to the brightness threshold in the centre of the image.
 A makeshift solution is to experiment with the threshold values in the script.
-It is also planned to smooth the edges of the document, as the dark areas will be removed pixel by pixel.

 ## Prerequisites